-A short business trip brought me to Kiev, the capital of Ukraine.
+A short business trip brought me to Kyiv, the capital of Ukraine.
 And while I know some Ukrainians, it was my first actual visit to the country.

 European, but no EU

-That protest had its most violent turn in the early days of 2014: Kiev was the scene of a protest that turned out violent and left many ordinary citizens dead.
+That protest had its most violent turn in the early days of 2014: Kyiv was the scene of a protest that turned out violent and left many ordinary citizens dead.